-David Byrne (Dumbarton, Scotland, May 14, 1952) was a founding member and principal songwriter of the American New Wave band Talking Heads, which was active between 1975 and 1991.
+David Byrne (Dumbarton, Scotland, May 14, 1952) is a founding member and principal songwriter of the American New Wave band Talking Heads, which was active between 1975 and 1991.
 Since then, Byrne has released his own solo recordings and worked with various media including film, photography, opera, and non-fiction.
 He has received Grammy, Oscar, and Golden Globe awards and been inducted into the Rock and Roll Hall of Fame.

 David Byrne was born in Dumbarton, Scotland.
 Two years later, his parents moved to Hamilton, Ontario, and then to Arbutus, Maryland.
 Before high school, David Byrne already knew how to play the guitar, accordion, and violin.
 He was rejected from his middle school's choir because they claimed he was "off-key and too withdrawn."
 From a young age, he had a strong interest in music.
 His parents say that he would constantly play his phonograph from age three and he learned how to play the harmonica at age five.
 In his journals he says, "I was a peculiar young man — borderline Asperger's, I would guess."
 As revealed by Tina Weymouth in the commentary for the concert film Stop Making Sense, Byrne is left handed but plays guitar right handed.